-Over the past 21 years, South Africa's higher education system has seen historically high student enrollment growth, fueled by expanding educational opportunities and a rising need for highly skilled employees.
+Over the past 21 years, South Africa's higher education system has experienced historically high growth in student enrollment, driven by expanding educational opportunities and a rising demand for highly skilled employees.
 In 2025, there were 337,158 matriculants seeking bachelor's studies, but only 202,000 first-year places available across all 26 public universities.
 News24 spoke with 19 institutions that received over 4.2 million applications for 131,987 first-year places [7].
 Out of 26 universities, this study will report only 3 and its application results.
 University of Johannesburg had 693 990 applications and only 10500 spaces, Cape Peninsula University of Technology had 518 300 applications and 9 235 spaces, Northwest University had 390 00 and only 12 937 spaces.

-[8] states that the goal of getting as many students as possible into higher education institutions to address the education access gap caused by apartheid.
+[8] states that the goal is to increase the number of students entering higher education institutions to address the education access gap caused by apartheid.
 The government has achieved the goal to increase the number of enrolments.
 However, there is not enough space in 26 SA universities to accommodate students.
-The government has no immediate plans to develop additional HEIs, so South African institutions should prepare for no more HE expansion [9].
+The government has no immediate plans to develop additional Higher Education Institutions (HEIs), so South African institutions should prepare for no further HE expansion [9].
 These are typically long-term projects that take years to complete, even if that is not the case.
 Given the short number of HEIs and the growing number of students each year, the SA government, through the DHET, is in a challenging position to tackle these concerns, especially in the near future.
 Some of the challenges that is facing SA education are capacity constraints, overcrowded classrooms, geographic barriers, financial constraints and equity gaps among others [10,11].